wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 Application experiences captured by the Experience Composer include video backgrounds and overlays, like watermarks, real time audience interaction, chats, emojis, whiteboard or any other programmed application user interfaces.
 To get started with the Experience Composer, please reference the developer guide to video composition.

+### Play, Pause and Resume HLS Streams
+As an enhancement to standard HLS broadcasts, we are enabling DVR functionality that allows participants to pause, resume and rewind the live HLS broadcasts when enabled.
+The feature is compatible with all HLS players and will provide a 2 hour rewind history for broadcasts.
+*It should be noted that the DVR feature can only be enabled on standard HLS streams and is not available when LL-HLS is active.*

 ### More In-Sync Live Participants with LL-HLS